raspberrypilearning/i-made-you-a-book/en/step_1.md

 --- task ---

-Play with these example projects to get ideas for your book.
-Think about what your animation might be, and explore these example projects to get more ideas:
+Play with these example projects to get ideas for your book:

 ⭐ Share your finished Surprise animation project for a chance of it being featured here.